 In this study, the recombinant sodium/iodide symporter gene baculovirus (Bac-NIS) was generated and used to infect colon cancer cells to investigate the expression and function of NIS in these cells and to provide an experimental basis for the NIS gene-mediated targeted radiotherapy of colorectal cancer.

 The baculovirus vector pFBGFPR (kindly provided by the Molecular Institute of the University of Hong Kong) was digested with restriction endonucleases Acc I and Age I. The digested ends of the vector were filled in with Klenow fragment, yielding a 6 kb pFB fragment which was then purified.
 The target gene was prepared by digesting the recombinant plasmid pCDNA-NIS (kindly provided by Professor Sissy Jhiang of Ohio University, USA) with restriction endonucleases BamHI and XhoI and filled in with Klenow kinase to obtain the 2.3 kb NIS gene fragment.
 The purified NIS target gene fragment was ligated to the phosphatase-treated pFB vector using T4 bacteriophage DNA ligase.
-The resulting plasmid was transformed into DH5? competent bacteria (Tiangen Biotech Co., Ltd., Shanghai) and screened on ampicillin Luria Burtani (LB) culture plates.
+The resulting plasmid was transformed into DH5α competent bacteria (Tiangen Biotech Co., Ltd., Shanghai) and screened on ampicillin Luria Burtani (LB) culture plates.
 White colonies were selected and screened for the correct orientation of the inserted target gene fragment by sequencing.
 The confirmed recombinant baculovirus pFBNIS plasmid DNA was amplified and purified.

 The baculovirus vector plasmid pFBGFPR and the constructed recombinant plasmid pFBNIS were transformed into DH10 competent bacteria (Invitrogen).
 The successfully transpositioned white colonies were selected and amplified.
 Bacmid plasmids expressing the NIS gene were extracted and transfected into Spodoptera frugiperda (sf9) cells using Lipofectamine 2000 (Invitrogen).
 The supernatant of the transfected cells containing the virus was collected 5-7 d later.
 Sf9 cells were infected at a multiplicity of infection (MOI) of 0.1 and harvested after 5-7 d in culture by centrifuging at 10 000 ×g for 15 min.
-The resulting supernatant was collected, centrifuged again at a high speed of 10 000 ×g at 4°C for 5 min, sterilized with a 0.45 ?m filter and preserved at 4°C in the dark.
+The resulting supernatant was collected, centrifuged again at a high speed of 10 000 ×g at 4°C for 5 min, sterilized with a 0.45 μm filter and preserved at 4°C in the dark.
 Plaque assays were used to determine the titer of baculovirus stocks.

 SW1116 (human Caucasian colon adenocarcinoma) was cultured in DMEM (Gibco-BRL) supplemented with 10% fetal bovine serum (FBS; Gibco-BRL) and 1% penicillin/streptomycin (Gibco-BRL) in a humidified environment with 5% CO2 at 37°C.